Why 2 World Trade Center is not Built as of September 2025

 However, eventually, all parties involved in the negotiations settled their differences.
 Throughout construction, the following plans have been in effect:

-- The Port Authority would help build the basement floors of all buildings along Greenwich Street and only the portion of the first floor of 2WTC that houses the entrances and mechanical equipment to the Transit Hub.
+• Only the portion of the first floor of 2WTC that houses the entrances and mechanical equipment to the Transit Hub.

 2WTC Construction Timeline

-Construction of 2 World Trade Center technically started in 2008.
-During this time, the ground for this building, along with the future neighboring Transit Hub, 3WTC, and 4WTC, was finally dug up to form the “East Bathtub” and make way for the foundations and basement levels of all four buildings along the planned restored Greenwich Street.
+All of this excavation formed the “East Bathtub.”
+It made way for the foundations and basement levels of all four buildings along the planned restored Greenwich Street.
 However, all of the infighting and negotiations mentioned earlier quickly halted construction.

 Entire World Trade Center Site Under Construction

-Overall, 2010 was a critical year because it was the only time when the entire World Trade Center site was under construction at once.
-Almost every new building planned either had its foundations poured, basement levels built, or steel beams ascended toward the sky.
+Overall, 2010 was a critical year for the World Trade Center site.
+It was the only time when almost every new building was under construction at once.
+Nearly every new building planned had:

 2WTC Construction Stops Again